Skip to main content

 JavaScript

-// Round values to 2 digits after the decimal point
+// Round values to 2 decimal places

 const rangeApi = useRange({